SaliuA/SaliuA/README.md

 # Hi, I'm Abdulazeez Saliu! 👋

-I am a passionate Data Scientist with a background in Civil engineering pursuing a Data science diploma at AltSchool Africa, driven by a curiosity for technology and a love for writing.
-My journey involves delving into the world of Data science, exploring new ideas, and sharing my insights with the community.
+I am a Data scientist with a background in Civil Engineering, I am currently immersing myself in the fascinating field of Data Science and machin learning as a student at AltSchool Africa.
+My passion for technology and writing fuels my journey.
+I am committed to exploring innovative ideas in Data Science and sharing my discoveries with the wider community.
 ![SaliuA's Stats](https://github-readme-stats.vercel.app/api?username=SaliuA&theme=vue-dark&show_icons=true&hide_border=true&count_private=true)

 ## 🚀 About Me